None3075/SideStep/README.md

 Hope you like it or that it proves useful for your projects!

 # SideStep
-The games objective is to survive as long as possible by dodging the red balls and with the help of the superpowers that periodically pop up in the screen.
+The games objective is to survive as long as possible by dodging the red balls with the help of the superpowers that periodically pop up in the screen.

 ## Keybindings
 The default keybindings are the usual W = Up , A = Left , S = Down , D = Right.